emzoo16/Spotify-Party-WebApp/README.md

 # Fantastic

 Fantastic is a party webapp that lets guests collaborate on a music playlist that should be played in the party.
-More details about the application can be found in the [wiki](https://github.com/BennyChun/Group-9-Amethyst-Ant/wiki)
+More details about the application can be found in the [wiki](https://github.com/BennyChun/Group-9-Amethyst-Ant/wiki).
+Access the app here: [https://partymusicapp.herokuapp.com](https://partymusicapp.herokuapp.com)

 ## Building